mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-But the way that we installed RVM was very sequential: we said "run these commands" and when you're thinking about writing manifests for Puppet they need to be sort of more about state and what they need to be most importantly is idempotent.
-So I'm going to talk a bit about that.
-So first of all, we downloaded the RVM installer.
-To save going to the network, it's just a single Bash script, we're going to chuck it in our modules and we're going to say, "right, let's make sure the RVM installer's there, got the right permissions" and straightforward, nothing too exciting there:
+The way that we installed RVM was very sequential: we ran a list of specific commands in a particular order.
+When writing manifests for Puppet, it's best not to think in terms of sequence but in terms of state and, most importantly, in a way that is idempotent.

+Firstly, we need the RVM installer; as it is just a single script and to save fetching it from the internet, let's include it with our modules and use the `source` parameter we saw earlier to copy it into place with the right permissions and ownership...

 {% highlight ruby %}
 file { '/root/rvm-installer':